Cultivating hope through basic needs and personalized empowerment.

-The White Rock Center of Hope was founded by the late Donagene Christian, a member of Central Lutheran Church in East Dallas.
-Mrs. Christian was inspired by the Bible verse (John 21:17) in which Jesus orders Peter to “Feed my sheep.”
+The White Rock Center of Hope was founded in 1988 by the late Donagene Christian, a member of Central Lutheran Church in East Dallas.
+Donagene was inspired by the Bible verse (John 21:17) in which Jesus asks Peter to “Feed my sheep.”
 She established the Center with the help of her pastor and 13 area churches, in the basement of the Colonial Presbyterian Church on Garland Road.
 With her husband’s support, Donagene became the Center’s first Executive Director, a post she filled voluntarily until 1991, when the Center hired its first paid employee.

-After a garage sale fundraiser in 1997, volunteers surveyed the plethora of leftover clothing, furniture, books, dishes, glassware and collectibles and said, “With all this stuff, we ought to open a store!”
-Not long after that, Ed Boyer and his wife Rita founded the White Rock Center of Hope Resale Shop which has raised over $3 million to support the Center’s basic needs service to low-income community residents.
-The store annually provides over $350,000 to help fund the Center’s community services.
+After a garage sale fundraiser in 1997, volunteers surveyed the plethora of leftover items and said, “With all this stuff, we ought to open a store!”
+Not long after that, Ed Boyer and his wife Rita founded the White Rock Center of Hope Thrift Store, which has raised over $4 million to support the Center’s basic needs service to low-income community residents.
+The store now provides $500,000 a year to help fund the Center’s community services.

-By 1998, it became apparent that the White Rock Center of Hope had outgrown its quarters in the church basement.
-That realization began the campaign to purchase a permanent home.
-With the growing support of over 50 churches and organizations and many generous gifts great and small, the Center moved to its current location in 1999, along with the Resale Store.
-What started as a food pantry serving two zip codes has expanded to include five east Dallas zip codes where residents are served by access to a clothes closet, emergency rent or utility assistance, Christmas joy, school supplies and bus passes.
+By 1998, it became apparent that the White Rock Center of Hope had outgrown its space in the church basement.
+That realization began a campaign to purchase a permanent home.
+With the growing support of over 50 churches and organizations and many generous gifts great and small, the Center moved to its current location in 1999.
+In 2020, the debt on the building was retired.